Geometric indicators of local plasticity in glasses measured by scanning small-beam diffraction: Experimental observations of defects in a colloidal glass from diffraction

-Figure~\ref{fig5} shows the Burgers vector magnitude and direction ((A) and (B)) from the measured final fitted distortion with the initial fitted distortion from the same region subtracted.
+Figure~\ref{fig7} shows the Burgers vector magnitude and direction ((A) and (B)) from the measured final fitted local distortion with the initial fitted local distortion from the same region subtracted.
 Panels (C) and (D) display the quadrupolar magnitude and direction, again subtracting the initial strain.
-Panel (E) shows the measured local stability of the initial configuration (from time correlations in the microdiffraction patterns) and Panel (F) shows the change in the local structural centrosymmetry from the breakdown in Friedel symmetry in the dynamical diffraction patterns \cite{doi:10.1126/sciadv.abn0681} (see Section~\ref{sec6} Methods).
+Panel (E) shows the measured local stability of the initial configuration (from time correlations in diffracted intensities in the microdiffraction patterns) and panel (F) shows the change in the local structural centrosymmetry from the breakdown in Friedel symmetry in the dynamical diffraction patterns \cite{doi:10.1126/sciadv.abn0681} (Methods~\ref{expt}).
 All these mapped parameters show spatial fluctuations on the length scale of individual nearest-neighbor polyhedra as expected from the simulations.
-Striped regions with large Burgers vector magnitude occur at an angle of $45^{o}$ to the applied strain direction (see features indicated by green arrows and autocorrelation function in Figure~\ref{sfig7}).
+Striped regions with large Burgers vector magnitude occur at an angle of $45^{o}$ to the applied strain direction (green arrows).
+The autocorrelation function of the Burgers vector magnitude (Figure~\ref{fig7} (G)) shows the same striped features at the same length scale as the simulation (Figure~\ref{fig7} (H) calculated from Figure.~\ref{fig2} (B)) even though the experimental sampling is ten times lower than the simulation.
 The Burgers vector direction and change in centrosymmetry maps show similar evidence of cooperative slip and structural transformations in stripes as seen in the simulated system.
-The Burgers vector and quadrupolar magnitudes correlate well with the magnitude of the change in centrosymmetry (0.53 and 0.56, respectively) showing that large changes in centrosymmetry correlate with plastic events, also as seen in our simulations.
-The Burgers vector and quadrupolar magnitude both do not correlate strongly with the local stability before deformation (0.017 and 0.009, respectively) perhaps showing that the most stable areas are less likely to undergo plastic deformation.
-Beam stability and specimen stage precision need to be improved to more thoroughly explore the relationships between all the parameters at the microscopic level.
+The Burgers vector and quadrupolar magnitudes show the same trends with centrosymmetry prior to deformation as observed in simulation as seen in Figure~\ref{fig3} (B); which is that lower centrosymmetry correlates with plasticity down to some threshold value.
+As observed previously, centrosymmetry correlates well to stability \cite{doi:10.1126/sciadv.abn0681}, although in this experimental study stability reflects particle displacements during relaxation.
+The inverse of the stability plot in Figure~\ref{fig3} (B) shows the same trends as the simulated displacement plot in Figure~\ref{fig3} (A).
+Beam stability, specimen stage precision and spatial sampling need to be improved to more thoroughly explore the relationships between all the parameters at the microscopic level.

-\section{Discussion and Conclusion}
+\section{Discussion and conclusion}